mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

-To characterize functional sensitivity, we evaluated the differential t-contrasts +/- (ULLR-URLL) and report results at an individual voxel-level threshold of p\<0.001 (t\>3.22).
-For quantification in the results tables, we report activations under whole-brain family-wise error (FWE) correction at the cluster level (p\<0.05), given this voxel-level threshold (p\<0.001) for cluster definition.
-For visualization in the results figures, we omitted multiple-comparison correction, to study spatial activation extent and specificity.
+To characterize functional sensitivity, we evaluated the differential t-contrasts +/- (ULLR-URLL) and report results at an individual voxel-level threshold of p \< 0.001 (t \> 3.22).
+For quantification in the results tables, we report activations under whole-brain family-wise error (FWE) correction at the cluster level (p \< 0.05), given this voxel-level threshold (p \< 0.001) for cluster definition.
+If not noted otherwise in the figure, we omitted multiple-comparison correction in the visualization of the activation maps, to study their spatial extent and specificity.

 Spatial specificity of the activation was qualitatively assessed by overlaying the thresholded t-contrast maps for both contrasts onto the anatomically